borntofrappe/python-scripts/connect-four-visuals/README.md

 screen = pygame.display.set_mode((game["width"], game["height"]))
 ```

-In the game loop then, update the display and fill the screen with the hard-coded tuple.
+In a game loop, the screen is updated with the matching method.

 ```py
 def run_game():